-"Use," in general, may be permanent or temporary, the latter being short-term (up to 15 years) or long-term (up to 99 years), and in such cases only land tax is payable.
-Under a "lease" of land, rent is payable (land tax being paid by the owner).
+"Use" in general may be permanent or temporary, the latter being short-term (up to 15 years) or long-term, which is divided into two categories: private (from 15 to 99 years), and land owned by the state and municipality (from 15 to 49 years), and in such cases only land tax is payable.
+Under a "lease" of land, rent is payable (land tax being paid by the owner.)

-Certain land falls within the exclusive jurisdiction of the State (e.g., land situated up to 50 meters from the shore of the Caspian Sea or land granted to state enterprises, institutions and organizations for permanent use, etc.).
-According to the Land Code, such land is only available for "use" or lease by private persons.
+Certain land falls within the exclusive jurisdiction of the State (e.g., land situated from 20 to 50 meters from the shore of the Caspian Sea or land granted to state enterprises, institutions and organizations for permanent use, etc.).